 Avoiding Material Omissions Under the Federal Securities Laws (Portfolio 5509)

-This Portfolio discusses one of the most challenging problems in the federal securities laws: complying with rules against lying through omission.
+Bloomberg Tax & Accounting Portfolio 5509-3rd, Avoiding Material Omissions Under the Federal Securities Laws, discusses one of the most challenging problems in the federal securities laws: complying with rules against lying through omission.

-This Portfolio discusses one of the most challenging problems in the federal securities laws: complying with rules against lying through omission.
+Bloomberg Tax & Accounting Portfolio 5509-3rd, Avoiding Material Omissions Under the Federal Securities Laws, discusses one of the most challenging problems in the federal securities laws: complying with rules against lying through omission.
 Lying through omission consists of making statements that paint an incomplete or inaccurate picture, and not revealing other material information necessary to present the entire truth.
 The federal securities laws require public companies, whenever they speak, to disclose all material information that would be necessary to present the truth entirely.
-This duty, which the Portfolio calls the “duty to avoid material omissions,” is found in both SEC anti fraud and financial reporting rules.
+This duty, which the Portfolio calls the “duty to avoid material omissions,” is found in both SEC antifraud and financial reporting rules.
 Failure to comply with this duty can, in extreme cases, result in criminal prosecution.

 The concept of materiality plays a critical role in determinations of whether to record particular numbers or other information in company financial statements.
 In making those decisions, accountants and auditors are required to apply certain tests for materiality that overlap in part with the tests this Portfolio describes.
 The duty to avoid material omissions, along with other relevant tests, applies to any financial statements governed by the federal securities laws (such as those filed with the SEC).
 A separate Portfolio will address other aspects of materiality in connection with complying with generally accepted accounting principles (GAAP).

-This Portfolio should be cited as Bloomberg Tax Portfolio 5509, Wang, Avoiding Material Omissions Under the Federal Securities Laws (Accounting Policy and Practice Series).
+This Portfolio should be cited as Bloomberg Tax & Accounting Portfolio 5509, Avoiding Material Omissions Under the Federal Securities Laws.

 Table of Contents

-VIII.
-Planning Points: Practical Guidelines for Evaluating Materiality of Undisclosed Information
+- Planning Points: Practical Guidance for Evaluating Materiality of Undisclosed Information